M-Venerus/Student-Roster/README.md

 - Accessor functions print Student data.
 - Mutator functions change Student data.
 - Validity checks of student data (ex: email correct format)
-- Class Roster that contains all students is able to loop through all students and present info according to certain parameters
+- Class Roster that contains all students is able to loop through students and present info according to certain parameters

 ### To Run Program
 Complete rogram is saved in the zip file, or can be accessed by adding all c++ files to a project to compile.
 Runs in terminal, and follows instructions in main.cpp.